Why Do I Have So Many Food Sensitivities?

-These are not an exhaustive list, but if you’re suffering from these health issues, it’s possible that it’s because of inflammation arising from foods.
+These are not an exhaustive list, but if you’re suffering from these health issues, it may be because of inflammation arising from foods.
 And while inflammation from food might not be the only cause, it can be a key contributor.

-Keep in mind that food allergies, intolerances, and sensitivities are typically symptoms of deeper underlying problems.
+Remember that food allergies, intolerances, and sensitivities are typically symptoms of deeper underlying problems.
 These are neither normal nor healthy.
-And in many cases, simply avoiding the inflammatory foods may not fix the root causes.
+And in many cases, simply avoiding inflammatory foods may not fix the root causes.

 Here are a few common dysfunctions that contribute to food allergies, intolerances, and sensitivities:

 A leaky gut is when undigested food particles can pass your intestinal tract and enter your bloodstream.
 It means you’ve got holes in your gut.
 The gut lining (mucosal barrier) consists of a single cell layer and the mucus covering it.
 The barrier separates the gut immune system and the gut content.
 Between the gut lining cells are proteins that zip the cells together, such as tight junctions, desmosomes, and adherens junctions.

 Your gut lining is naturally permeable to allow the absorption of some nutrients.
 Substances and nutrients can get transported between the cells or across the cells.